kyma-project/third-party-images/fluent-bit/README.md

 5. Edit the `logging-fluent-bit-config` ConfigMap, and replace `sequentialhttp` with the old `http` plugin.
 Restart the Pod you observed in the previous step.
 Check the logs.
 Look for log entries produced by `http`.
 The requests now contain batched log entries.

-### Load Testing
+### Load testing

-Edit the fluentbit configuration (`logging-fluent-bit-config` configmap) to send dummy audit logs at high rate by replacing the existing `tail` plugin with the following `dummy` plugin:
+To send dummy audit logs at high rate, edit the `logging-fluent-bit-config` ConfigMap, and replace the existing `tail` plugin with the following `dummy` plugin:
 ```
     [INPUT]
             Name              dummy